narcatix/pa-editor-tutorial/videos/script.md

 higher score! enter your name:

 <<TODO: also go over previously made attacks, adding style to them, explaining warning times, their styles, speed, and sync to music>>
+	<<TODO: Bomb attack from Parenting and Prefabs have edge cases where you might see shrapnel not reach the end of the screen and disappear>>
 <<TODO: mention different aspect ratios players may be playing on and how levels are affected>>
 <<TODO: mention bitrate of level recordings and Grain effect>>
 <<TODO: explain or link to a resource on basics of animation>>